About People’s Action/Institute

-Salary Range: Level C- Starting salary at $72,737.50 commensurate with experience
+Salary Range: Level F – Salary starts at $95,000 commensurate with experience

-Location: Can be based in our Chicago, IL office, Washington, D.C., or remote locations may be considered anywhere within the United States except Hawaii and Alaska.
+Location: Can be based in our Chicago, IL or Washington, D.C. office but remote locations may be considered anywhere within the United States except Hawaii and Alaska.

-Benefits include: Health Insurance, Dental Insurance, Vision Insurance, Medical, and Dependent Care Flex Spending Account, 401(k) plan, Long-Term Disability Insurance, Life Insurance, 11 paid holidays (3 of which are floating) plus the last two weeks of the year that include Christmas Eve/Christmas Day as well as, New Year’s Eve/New Year’s Day, and you accrue two weeks of vacation your first year of employment.
+Benefits include: Health Insurance, Dental Insurance, Vision Insurance, Medical, on first day of employment, Dependent Care Flex Spending Account after 90 days, 401(k) plan after 30 days, Long-Term Disability Insurance, Life Insurance, 11 paid holidays (3 of which are floating) plus the last two weeks of the year that include Christmas Eve/Christmas Day as well as, New Year’s Eve/New Year’s Day, and you accrue two weeks of vacation your first year of employment.

 Due to travel requirements and in-person interactions during employment, candidates will be required to show proof of being fully vaccinated (Two Doses of either Moderna or Pfizer Vaccines or One Dose of J&J as well as all appropriate booster doses) against COVID-19 before commencing employment.
 Reasonable accommodations will be considered on a case-by-case basis for exemptions to this requirement in accordance with applicable law.